 4. Router Vulnerabilities

 A hacker can also target your router’s vulnerabilities or crack your password to gain access to your network.
-If you haven’t changed the router’s default admin login credentials, they use the standard passwords for most popular routers to log in and view your IP address.
+If you haven’t changed the router’s default admin login credentials, a hacker can use the standard passwords for most popular routers to log in and view your IP address.

 5. Borrowing Devices